Select

 Gonorrhea

-Yes, gonorrhea is easily cured with appropriate antibiotic treatment.
+Yes, gonorrhea can be effectively cured with appropriate antibiotic treatment.
+However, reinfection is possible if exposed again.

 Chlamydia